-To commemorate the 400th anniversary of the Mayflower Pilgrims’ first landing in Provincetown, PMPM unveils new permanent exhibit, “Our Story: The Early Days of the Wampanoag Tribe and the Pilgrims Who Followed”
+To commemorate the 400th anniversary of the Mayflower Pilgrims’ first landing in Provincetown, PMPM unveils new permanent exhibit, “Our Story: The Complicated Relationship of the Indigenous Wampanoag and the Mayflower Pilgrims.”

 PROVINCETOWN, Mass., July 29, 2020 — The Pilgrim Monument and Provincetown Museum (PMPM), in accordance with the Massachusetts Reopening Plan’s Phase Three Guidelines, today announced the Provincetown Museum will open its doors for the 2020 season on Saturday, Aug.
 1, 2020.
 To maintain visitor and staff safety, PMPM has adapted health and safety protocols including limited capacity, revised ticket purchase and booking procedures, face covering requirements and updated or amended exhibitions.

 The Pilgrim Monument and its grounds will remain closed, due to the construction of the Bradford Access Project — an inclined elevator designed to improve accessibility for all visitors to the PMPM grounds.
 This project supports the organization’s mission of advancing inclusion and welcoming all.

 David Weidner, Ph.D., executive director of PMPM, said, “As we open the Museum’s doors, our priority is to ensure all of our visitors have a deeply enriching experience — one that’s safe, educational and inclusive.”